TanyaElizabeth13/MilestoneProject1/README.md

 Jigsaw validator – The validator used to check all pages for CSS syntax errors.

-Technisini – The mockup generator site used to create mockup images in README.md.
+Technsini – The mockup generator site used to create mockup images in README.md.

 Behind the name.com – The site used to generate random names for about page and testimonials.